rushatgabhane/blame-gpt/README.md

 - **Code understanding**
   - [ ] Index a codebase (graph, RAG, hybrid, or better)
   - [ ] Q&A / “Chat with the codebase”
-  - [ ] Auditing tool – “show everything that changed for feature X in the last N months”

 - **Auto revert**
   - [ ] Revert a PR, resolve conflicts and add them to the body.